apache/incubator-weex/doc/syntax/display-logic.md

 </template>
 ```

-Later on, when you replace the array including a item of a same nickname, it knows it can reuse the existing scope and DOM elements associated with the same nickname.
+Later on, when you replace the array including an item of the same nickname, it knows it can reuse the existing scope and DOM elements associated with the same nickname.

 ## Omitted mustach wrapper